Skip to main content

 2. Configuration File Safety

-- OTA updates are specifically designed not to overwrite or modify your personal configuration files.
+• OTA updates are specially designed and will not overwrite or modify your personal configuration files

-- Ensure a stable power supply to the device during the update.
+• Ensure stable power supply to the device during the update

-- An accidental power outage will cause the update to fail, potentially requiring a system re-flash in severe cases.
+• An unexpected power failure will cause the update to fail, potentially requiring a system re-flash in severe cases

 4. Custom Code Handling

-- If you have modified the Klipper configuration file or installed custom plugins,
+• If you have modified Klipper configuration files or installed custom plugins

 5. Important Reminder: Firmware Update